keystonejs/keystone/docs/guides/custom-mutations.md

 # Custom Mutations

 Out of the box KeystoneJS provides predictable CRUD (Create, Read, Update and Delete) operations for [Lists](/guides/schema#lists).
-These generated GraphQL queries and mutations are the primary method for updating data in a List and should be enough for most application requirements.
-However custom types, queries and mutations may be required if you wish to preform non-CRUD operations or actions that don't relate to a specific List.
+The generated GraphQL queries and mutations are the primary method for updating data in a List.

+They should be enough for most applications.
+However, custom types, queries and mutations may be added if you wish to preform non-CRUD operations.

 Adding custom types, queries and mutations to Keystone's generated schema can be done using the [`keystone.extendGraphQLSchema`](/keystonejs/keystone/#extendgraphqlschemaconfig) method.